-On September 16, 2022, the Company received a Summons and was named as a cross-defendant in the matter of Olson-Ecologic Engine Testing Laboratories, LLC -v- Michael Naylor, Omnitek Engineering Corp., and Moto Concerto, Inc., filed in the Superior Court of the State of California, County of Orange, Central Justice Center, Case No. 30-2020-01171344.
+On September 16, 2022, the Company received a Summons and was named as a cross-defendant in the matter of Olson-Ecologic Engine Testing Laboratories, LLC -v- Michael Naylor, Omnitek Engineering Corp., and Moto Concerto, Inc., filed in the Superior Court of the State of California, County of Orange, Central Justice Center, Case

+No. 30-2020-01171344.
 Olson-Ecologic Engine Testing Laboratories, LLC filed the cross-complaint in response to the original complaint filed by Michael Naylor against Olson-Ecologic Engine Testing Laboratories.
 Omnitek served as a subcontractor to Olson-Ecologic who received a grant in May 2017 from the California Energy Commission.
 In October 2017, very early in the project and before completion of the project, which was to run into 2020, Olson-Ecologic advised Omnitek that the California Energy Commission had terminated the project.
-In the cross-complaint Olson-Ecologic alleges that Omnitek participated with Mr. Naylor in overcharging Olson-Ecologic, however, Olson-Ecologic does not provide a specific statement of facts or actions of what Omnitek allegedly did.
+In the cross-complaint Olson-Ecologic does not provide a specific statement of facts or actions of what Omnitek allegedly did.
 Olson-Ecologic's cross-complaint and allegations against Omnitek are without merit and Omnitek will vigorously defend the cross-complaint.
-As of the time of this report there are no new developments as the case was continued to May 6, 2024.
+As of the time of this report there are no material developments.
+The trial date is set for December 8, 2025.